 Your child’s school may decide that they need extra help because they are not making enough progress or are finding it harder to learn than other children of their age.

 The school must tell you about this and involve you at every stage.
 You should be told about any extra help your child is given.

 The school will provide extra help called SEN Support.
 Your child’s class teacher will involve the Special Needs Co-ordinator (SENCO) at the school.
 The SENCO will be responsible for planning and monitoring but day-to-day teaching will be carried out by individual class or subject teachers.
 School support staff may also be involved.

 The exact help will depend on the circumstances of your child.
 This may include:

 Individual or small group work

 Different learning materials or special equipment

-Some children may be put on School Action Plus straightaway without going through School Action if they need specialist help.
-Some children have severe or complex needs and need more help than the school can provide under School Action Plus.
+Some children have severe or complex needs and require more help than the school can provide using SEN Support.
 They may need a statutory assessment to find out what their difficulties are and the precise help they need.
-You can find more information on assessments and statements from the links below.